 I had just barely made it.
 Oh, the frustration!
-I certainly didn’t need the extra expense coming out of my checking account right now, but the timing of it is so ridiculous!
-I have too much to do!
-I don’t have time for this, not that I ever do.
-Of course, it finally leads me to asking God, “What is the plan here?
+I certainly didn’t need the extra expense coming out of my checking account, but the timing of it was so ridiculous!
+I had too much to do!
+I didn’t have time for this, not that I ever do.
+Of course, it finally lead me to asking God, “What is the plan here?
 I’ve got nothing.”

 He reminded me ever so gently, in Psalm 46:10, He says, “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”

 I can’t help but be overwhelmed by how much God loves us all.
 I have to stop and think that if He loves me that much, to give His only son as a sacrifice for the sin of the world, then how much He wants me to have a fulfilling life.
 Not rainbows and butterflies?
-Not necessarily financially.
-I’m thinking about grace, peace and contentment, though.
-Knowing He loves me and knowing that there is nothing that will ever come against me that He can’t handle.
-Not even my not-so-awesome choices.
-I’m not saying that if I had planned my day better, I wouldn’t have a dead alternator right now.
-Not at all.
-I’m saying that I would have likely had a different response though.
-Struggles are going to come in the most unlikely times.
-What am I going to do about it when it happens?
-More importantly, what am I going to do about it BEFORE it happens?
+Not necessarily financially with an overflowing bank account.

-In all of this, I can’t help but think about grace and forgiveness.
 Am I carrying unforgiveness and resentments inside of me?
 Are they stopping me from living out the fulfilling life that He wants me to have?
 If I am willing to seek Him, and take hold of the forgiveness He has offered to me, then how can I NOT acknowledge that His grace and forgiveness also covers the sin of others too, even when people have hurt me?